alleonhardt/clas-digital/src/search/README.md

 #### FindBestPreview(Current Word (string))

 Summary:
-- searches page with the highest number of words.
+- gets page with the highest number of words.
 - finds and returns the position of the given word `100000` otherwise. (we will definitely find the word, as no conversion has taken place)

 #### ConvertToBaseFormMap()

 Summary:
-- iterates over all words in current map of pages.
-- for every word:
+Convert words:
 - As we now found the best preview position, we can convert the string:
+  We do this by calling `ConvertWords` which
+  1. Converts each word in the current index-map:
     - convert string to lower-case.
     - call `convertStr()`, replacing non-utf-8 characters, by utf-8-characters
+  2. For every resulting duplicate (maybe "Hund" and "hund" existed, now we need to handle that we have to seperate `TempWordInfo`s for "hund") we "join" the WordInfos:
+     - Find best preview position (preview on page with higher relevance)
+     - Set preview-position and preview-page accordingly.
+     - Join all pages: Page_A ∪ Page_B (no need to keep
+     - TODO: Handle pages_with_relevance_ this would need joining too.
+Create Baseforms:
+- iterates over all words in current map of pages.
+- for every word:
     - search base-form,
     - `base_form = (GetBaseForm(cur_word) == "") ? cur_word : base_form;` So the
-      base_form is now either the base-form, or (if not found) the current word itself.
+      base_form is now either the base-form, or (if not found exists) the current word itself.
-    - if exists: add to, or set as first word for this base_form
-    - if not: add to `Book::map_of_words_`
+    - create (real) word-info for current word __Note that the current word is__ __used rather than the baseform__.
+    - `map_words_pages_[base_form].push_back(word_info);` Either creating a new
+      entry (if the current word/ baseform is not tracked) and always adding the current word as a entry for this base-form.
   - As now we have the number of pages, we can construct the relevance as `relevance/ number_of_pages`

 ### Find Preview
-First of: with out a lot of searching every preview should be found easily, as the word for which a preview should be found either exists in the map of words (so we have the page and position of the preview), or it exists either the `metadata_fuzzy_matches`-map, or the `corpus_fuzzy_matches`-map and we simply find our entry in the map of words by taking the first (and best, as corresponding sets are sorted) entry in one of these maps.
+First of: with out a lot of work and close to O(1) every preview should be found easily, as the word for which a preview should be found either exists in the map of words (so we have the page and position of the preview), or it exists either in the `metadata_fuzzy_matches`-map, or the `corpus_fuzzy_matches`-map and we simply find our entry in the map of words by taking the first (and best, as corresponding sets are sorted) entry in one of these maps.